munificent/craftinginterpreters/book/evaluating-expressions.md

 <aside name="jvm">

+The other thing we need to do with values is manage their memory, but Java does that too.
 Built in instance checks and a really nice garbage collector are the main reasons we're writing our first interpreter in Java.
-Those get us up and running more quickly.

 </aside>